ashadrahman/Beyonnex/README.md

 # Beyonnex Tech Challenge

 <hr>
 This project is to automate the complete shopping of the web app 'Weather Shopper' (http://weathershopper.pythonanywhere.com/) from opening the window to the payment with the help of selenium and python and Docker.
-It runs in headless mode, but it can be run gui mode too by removing the headless option in the driver code.
+It runs in headless mode, but it can be run in headful mode too by removing the headless option in the driver code.

 <br><strong>Key points according to which this project works</strong>
 <ul>